Aegis Education Alliance Alabama

 • You know who to contact and have the skillset to navigate red tape to obtain answers

-• You have a desire and strong will to get AEAA a seat and voice at the table and to be heard.
+• You have a desire and strong will to get AEAAL a seat and voice at the table and to be heard.

 • Homeschool Advocate and Liaison - this role will aid homeschoolers who are having difficulty withdrawing from or enrolling in a public school.